-FSS, digital broadcast operations and other services - DISH Network.
-"FSS, digital broadcast operations and other services - DISH Network" primarily includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking, signal processing, conditional access management, telemetry, tracking and control, professional services and facilities rental revenue.
+Satellite services, digital broadcast operations and other services - DISH Network.
+"Satellite services, digital broadcast operations and other services - DISH Network" primarily includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking, signal processing, conditional access management, telemetry, tracking and control, professional services and facilities rental revenue.

-FSS and other services - other.
-"FSS and other services - other" primarily includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking and other services provided to customers other than DISH Network.
+Satellite and other services - other.
+"Satellite services and other services - other" primarily includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking and other services provided to customers other than DISH Network.